ChristianYang37/ChristianYang37.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+Hello, I'm Christian Yang (杨智桓 / Yang Chi Wun in Cantonese).
+I graduated with a Bachelor of Engineering in Artificial Intelligence from Sun Yat-sen University in Fall 2025.
+Currently, I'm taking a gap year working as an AI Engineer at [Sengine AI](https://sengine.ai/home), a promising startup, where I focus on Retrieval-Augmented Generation (RAG) and Multi-Agent Systems.

-Hi, I am currently a fourth-year undergraduate student at Sun Yat-sen University, majoring in Artificial Intelligence.
-My research interests include but are not limited to Large Language Models, AI Security, and Deep Learning Theory.
+During my undergraduate studies, I had the fortune of receiving academic guidance from Dr. Zhao Song and Dr. Yingyu Liang.
+My research interests include Large Language Models (training, inference, reasoning, and applications in physical science), AI Security, and Deep Learning Theory.
+If you have any problem with my papers or

+Besides, I am actively seeking

-# 📝 Publications / Selected Preprints
+# 📝 Publications & Selected Preprints

 \* denotes equal contribution in alphabetical order